 |Washdown capabilities||Due to its open, c-channel construction, structural racks can be washed down more easily than roll-form racks, where contaminants might be trapped inside the frame.||Can be washed, but not as easily as c-channel structural racks.
 Both types of rack can be designed for clean area uses.
 Contact us for assistance.|

 |Shipping costs||Due to its weight, structural rack costs more to ship than roll form.||Less costly to ship because it’s lighter than comparable structural systems.|

 |Outdoor use||Used more often outdoors because it’s easier to finish these racks in galvanized.||Can be used outdoors, but is less typical.|

-Typically, roll form racks install faster due to teardrop connections, which allow you snap step beams quickly into uprights.
+Typically, roll-form racks install faster due to teardrop connections, which allow you to snap step beams quickly into uprights.
 This involves a mallet to set the connection during the installation, and setting the safety clip, but typically requires no other tools.
 (Safety clips help prevent beams from inadvertently dislodging and lifting during loading or unloading by a forklift).